As Sri Lanka tightens norms on Madrasas, why it is time to take a look at the ones in India

 NIA officials say that Lashkar-e-Tayiba chief, Hafiz Saeed, through his financial wing, FIF was trying to establish a network in the Delhi-NCR region and in a bid to achieve this he was funding several madrasas as well.
 It was found that the funds were reaching madrasas in the Mewat, Haryana, where hate would be taught to the students.
 A set of teachers had been arranged, who through their sermons would misguide the students.

-Investigators learnt that the funds were sent in not only to fund the madrasas, but also to transport it to other states to carry out terror related activities.
+Investigators learnt that the funds were sent in not only to fund the madrasas but also to transport it to other states to carry out terror-related activities.
 The intention is to radicalise as many youth and children as possible and get them prepared for anti-India activities over the years.

 Rizvi had pointed out in his letter to the PM that the support to the ISIS is clearly visible in Kashmir where children are being alienated from people of other religion in the name of Islamic education.